 -

-Ghost assets are assets that the company no longer holds or that have become unusable — but still show up in company records.
-As a result, a company may be paying taxes or insurance for assets that it doesn’t own.
+Ghost assets are assets that the company no longer holds or that have become unusable—but still show up in company records.
+As a result, a company may be paying taxes or insurance for assets that it doesn’t have.
 Companies are particularly exposed to this risk if they rely on manually updated spreadsheets for asset tracking.
 Software that automatically records each step in an asset’s life cycle can greatly reduce the problem.

 -